open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 #### Story 6

-As a policy user, I want an operator that I installed via a policy to be cleaned up when I remove the policy from the cluster.
-The types that I specify in the policy should not be present when the policy deletion is finalized.
+As a policy user, I want to ensure a certain operator is not on the cluster.
+When enforced, objects should be deleted based on what I specify in `spec.removalBehavior`.

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1beta1